mCloud Technologies Corp. (MCLD) Shares Rise Despite Market Challenges

-The stock of mCloud Technologies Corp.
-(NASDAQ: MCLD) has increased by 31.44 when compared to last closing price of 0.36.Despite this, the company has seen a gain of 36.17% in its stock price over the last five trading days.
+The stock price of mCloud Technologies Corp.
+(NASDAQ: MCLD) has surged by 27.15 when compared to previous closing price of 0.56, but the company has seen a 102.49% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in mCloud Technologies Corp.
 (NASDAQ: MCLD) Right Now?